 If there is a reasonable suspicion that a student or associate is under the influence of alcohol or a controlled substance while on L'A's premises, they will be required to clock out for the day and leave the premises.
 The decision to dismiss a student or associate is solely at the discretion of the location's CSA and may not be supported by actual proof of controlled substance, illegal drugs or alcohol use.

-Sanctions & Penalties - Imposed by Local, State or Federal Authorities
+Sanctions & Penalties - Imposed by Local, State or Federal Authorities the L'A's policies regarding drug and alcohol use.

-Depending on the specific violation and subsequent adjudication, a student or associate could face a significant punishment for violating the L'A's policies regarding drug and alcohol use.
 This may include financial penalties, as well as time in jail.